-When was the last time you have had your travel trailer or fifth wheel suspension looked at?
-Not checking your towable suspension and doing your regular maintenance could not only ruin your trip, but it could ruin the lives behind you.
+When was the last time you have had your travel trailer or fifth wheel RV frame welds or for cracks, suspension, axles or brakes looked at?
+Not checking your RV towable frame, suspension or axles and doing the required maintenance could not only ruin your trip, but it could ruin the lives behind you.

 Safety Reminder